-Emerald Health Therapeutics, Inc. (the "Company") was incorporated pursuant to the Business Corporations Act (British Columbia) on July 31, 2007 as Firebird Capital Partners Inc. and changed its name to Firebird Energy Inc. in December 2012.
+Emerald Health Therapeutics, Inc. (the "Company" or "Emerald") was incorporated pursuant to the Business Corporations Act (British Columbia) on July 31, 2007 as Firebird Capital Partners Inc. and changed its name to Firebird Energy Inc. in December 2012.
 On September 4, 2014, the Company completed the acquisition of all the issued and outstanding common shares of Thunderbird Biomedical Inc. ("Thunderbird"), by way of a reverse takeover (the "Transaction") under the rules of the TSX Venture Exchange (the "TSXV") and concurrently changed its name to T-Bird Pharma, Inc. At that time, Thunderbird became a wholly-owned subsidiary of T-Bird.
 In June 2015, the Company changed its name to Emerald Health Therapeutics, Inc. and Thunderbird changed its name to Emerald Health Botanicals Inc. ("Botanicals").

 The Company is a publicly traded company with headquarters in Victoria, British Columbia, Canada.
 Common shares of the Company (the "Common Shares") are listed on the TSXV under the trading symbol "EMH".
 The Company is classified as a Tier 2 Venture Issuer on the TSXV.
+The Company also trades on the OTCQX® Best Market, operated by OTC Markets Group under the ticker symbol "EMHTF".
 The Company is the parent of its wholly-owned subsidiary Botanicals.

 Botanicals is a private, Victoria, British Columbia based company and was incorporated pursuant to the Business Corporations Act (British Columbia) on January 28, 2013.
 The principal business of Botanicals is the production and sale of medical marihuana pursuant to a licence (the "Current Licence") issued to Botanicals under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"), formerly the Marihuana for Medical Purposes Regulations ("MMPR").
-The Current Licence is valid until May 2018.
+The Current Licence is valid until November 2019.